SaeedTaghavi/CS/docs/OS/midterm.md

     - **Deterministic Modeling**

-        It is one type of analytic evaluation.
-This method takes a particular predetermined workload and defines the performance of each algorithm for that workload.
+        Take a particular predetermined workload and defines the performance of each algorithm for that workload.

     - **Race Condition**